 Enchanting, colourful, rich in tradition, cheerful, poetic, magical, modern, historical, multi-layered and unique.
 These attributes all apply to the German Carnival Museum.
 It is the official museum of the German Carnival Association and has been in existence for 55 years.
 It has been located in the new premises in LuitpoldstraĂźe since 2013.

-The museum offers a very lively insight into historical and medieval customs relating to carnival and the carnival season.
+The museum offers a very lively insight into historical and medieval customs surrounding carnival and the carnival season.
 And it's not just travelling back in time, you can also find out how international the rite of dressing up in masks is and how the socially defined roles are reversed and swapped for a few days a year.
 The collection of old masks and costumes is unique and of course witch or devil costumes look spooky.
 Most of the carnival rituals have their origins in Christian mysticism.

 A special part of the permanent exhibition is the media room theatre, in which historical masks and costumes are allowed to "ghost" around and talk about themselves in a small virtual dispute.